BallinStadt emigration museum Hamburg

-Time required: If you want to listen to every single recording at all the audio stations, watch all the video material, and read every text provided, you can spend a whole day here.
-Being selective you'd still need to allow some two to three hours.
+Time required: If you want to listen to every single recording at all the audio stations, watch all the video material, and read every text provided, you could spend the best part of a whole day here.
+Being selective you'd still need to allow some two hours.
 Even hurrying through the exhibition takes at least an hour.
-(Last admission one hour before closing time.)
+(That's why last admission is one hour before closing time.)

 Combinations with other dark destinations:

 – the immediate vicinity of BallinStadt offers little for the dark tourist, though there's one site just about in walking distance that may be of interest: Lagerhaus/Speicher G (warehouse G), on Dessauer Ufer